MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/overview.md

 ### The Crescendo configuration file schema

 When you author a Crescendo configuration file, you're writing JSON.
-For convenience,validation, and an improved developer experience, a [schema file is available][01].
+For convenience, validation, and an improved developer experience, a [schema file is available][01].

 You can review the schema to see the required and optional configuration settings, their